digdir/designsystemet/CONTRIBUTING.md

 `yarn install`

-Run command from root of the project.
+This will install all the dependancies.

 #### 3. Build packages